 How Comfort Keepers® Can Help?

 We provide dementia care to help give you some relief and to help your loved one retain their comfort and dignity as long as possible.
 Our caregivers are trained to handle the specific needs of those with dementia.
+Every member of our staff has been coached on how to identify the behavioral cues of our dementia clients and has received extensive training on how to address those behaviors.
+Our training classes and workshops are held throughout the year and evolve as new treatment options become available.
 They are patient, empathetic, and experienced.
 They are also trained to implement Comfort Keepers' unique Interactive Caregiving™ system.
-With Interactive Caregiving, our caregivers will get to know your loved on a personal level, learning about likes, dislikes and even past events in their life.
+With Interactive Caregiving, our caregivers will get to know your loved one on a personal level, learning about likes, dislikes and even past events in their life.
 The goal is to engage your loved one.
-We want seniors with dementia to keep their dignity and independence as much as possible.
+We want seniors with dementia to keep their dignity and independence for as long as possible.
 We’ll treat your loved one like any other human being, offering assistance only when needed.
 We focus on working with their remaining abilities, rather than emphasizing the skills they’ve lost.
 In addition, our specially trained caregivers will: